volosoft/jtable/README.md

-What is msTable
+What is msjTable
 ======

 [![A screenshot of jTable](https://raw.githubusercontent.com/hikalkan/jtable/master/screenshot.png)](http://jtable.org/)

-msTable is a jQuery plugin (forked from jTable with more features added) used to create AJAX based CRUD tables without coding HTML or Javascript.
+msjTable is a jQuery plugin (forked from jTable with more features added) used to create AJAX based CRUD tables without coding HTML or Javascript.
 It has several features including:

 * Automatically creates HTML table and loads records from server using AJAX.
 * Creates 'create new record' jQueryUI dialog form.
 When user creates a record, it sends data to server using AJAX and adds the same record to the table in the page.